 These kinds of barriers could reduce cycling for some older people.
 In others it meant they compensated by breaking the rules, for example not using dangerous cycle lanes or by using pavements especially at junctions.
 Performing such illegal behaviours made older people feel very uncomfortable (Jones et al., 2016).

 There are also personal and cultural factors at play.
-There are concerns over personal levels of fitness required for cycling that older people don’t feel they possess (Davies et al., 1997), especially in countries where cycling across the lifecourse is fragmented (Jones et al., 2016).
-The difference in cultures and cycling rates among older people are also based on cultural norms; how normal is it to see older people on their bikes, for example differs between Denmark, where it is normal and expected, and the UK, where it is an exception (Pucher and Beuler, 2008, 2012).
+There are concerns over personal levels of fitness required for cycling that older people don’t feel they possess (Davies et al., 1997), especially in countries where there is little cycling across all age groups cycling across the lifecourse is fragmented (Jones et al., 2016).
+The difference in cultures and cycling rates among older people are also based on cultural norms; how normal is it to see older people on their bikes, for example differs between Denmark, where it is normal and expected, and the UK, where it is an exception (Pucher & Beuler, 2008, 2012).

 Improving cycling for older people